-Serbia plans by 2020 to have quarter of electricity from renewable sources14.
-December 2012. / News Serbia Energy
+Serbia plans by 2020 to have quarter of electricity from renewable sources, News Serbia Energy

 By 2020, 27 percent of the total energy should be generated from renewable energy sources, says Energy Minister Zorana Mihajlovic.
 The construction of the wind farm in Kovin is questionable because of reduced feed-in tariffs, according to the American company “Continental Wind Partners.”

 Energy Minister Zorana Mihajlovic said it was realistic for Serbia to get 27 percent of the total energy consumption from renewable sources.

 Mihajlovic said that this will be achieved thanks to the measures of the Action Plan for the use of renewable energy sources, which primarily provides for investment in biomass, small hydro power plants, geothermal, and wind and solar energy.